 We believe our policies, training and procedures are effective in reducing the risk of slavery and human trafficking taking place within our own business.
-During 2021 and to date, we have not received any reports of these activities.
+During 2022 and to date, we have not received any reports of these activities.

 In relation to our supply chains, the audit assessment processes we operate have not revealed any issues that warrant an onsite audit focused on trafficking and modern slavery to be conducted.
-As highlighted above, we are taking steps to further expand our existing third-party-led supplier assessment process and have set a committed target against which we can measure our success.
-We have not received any reports of slavery or people trafficking in our supply chain during 2021 and to date.
+As highlighted above, we are taking steps to further expand our existing third- partyled supplier assessment process and have set a committed target against which we can measure our success.
+We have not received any reports of slavery or people trafficking in our supply chain during 2022 and to date.

-To further strengthen effectiveness in 2022, the Human Rights Committee intends to drive action on:
+To further strengthen effectiveness, the Human Rights Committee intends to drive action on:

-- Better identifying where the highest risks for modern slavery are in our supply chain - Expanding the scope of our audit arrangements for 2022 and 2023
+- Rolling out a new risk management tool to better identify where the highest risks for modern slavery are in our supply chain - Continuing to expand the scope of our audit arrangements in 2023.